CMB-S4/spt3g_software/doc/quickstart.rst

 How to Install
 --------------

-spt3g_software depends on Boost and cmake, as well as the usual Python packages.
+spt3g_software depends on pybind11 and cmake, as well as the usual Python packages.
 Some additional packages (FFTW, GSL, and NetCDF, in particular) will activate optional components of the code if installed.
 You also need a C++11 compiler.
 This software is designed to run and work on a variety of operating systems (all Linuxes, Mac OS X, and FreeBSD) and architectures (at least 64-bit x86 and POWER).

 Minimum versions:

-- GCC >= 4.7 or clang >= 3.3
+- GCC >= 5.0 or clang >= 3.4
-- Boost >= 1.48
+- pybind11 >= 2.13
 - cmake >= 3.12
-- Python >= 2.7
+- Python >= 3.7

 Installing Dependencies on a Personal System